C I T Y O F N E Z P E R C E

 |Copper (ppm)||1.3||1.3AL||0.133||9-18-18||No||Corrosive water & home plumbing|

 *Nitrate: Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age which causes blue baby nsyndrome.
 Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
 If you are caring for an infant ask advice from your health care provider.

 We test for Total Coliform Bacteria monthly.
-State records indicate not receiving the test result report for June 2018.
-All other test results during 2018 showed no detection of contamination.
+State records indicate not receiving the test result report for July and December 2019.
+All other test results during 2019 showed no detection of contamination.